-This Charter also describes your statutory rights in regard to information under the provisions of the Data Protection Act 1998, Freedom of Information Act 2000 and Environmental Information Regulations 2004.
+This Charter also describes your statutory rights in regard to information under the provisions of the General Data Protection Regulation (GDPR) and Data Protection Act 2018, Freedom of Information Act 2000 and Environmental Information Regulations 2004.

 Norfolk Constabulary takes that responsibility very seriously and takes great care to ensure that personal data is handled appropriately in order to secure and maintain individuals’ trust and confidence in the force.

-- Information is handled in accordance with the Data Protection Act 1998, which sets out 8 Data Protection Principles of good information handling practice governing the fair and lawful processing, maintenance and security of the data.
+- Information is handled in accordance with the GDPR and Data Protection Act 2018 which set out the Data Protection principles of good information handling practice governing the fair and lawful processing, maintenance and security of the data.

 - We will take care to ensure information is:

-- Only collected and used by the Constabulary to carry out its legal and legitimate functions as defined by legislation, common law and best practice.
-This will be in accordance with the Policing and Supported Policing Purposes reflected in the Official Notification to the Information Commissioner which includes:
+- Only collected and used by the Constabulary to carry out its legal and legitimate functions as defined by legislation, common law and best practice; in accordance with the Policing and Supported Policing Purposes which include: